ashili/A03/README.md

 # A03
 Learn Github By Anis Shili

-## **GIT**:
+## **GIT**

 Git is a version control system.
 It helps you control the different versions of the files in your project.

 The collection of all the old versions of your project's files is known as a Git repository.

 Each time you complete a change to some or all of your project's files, you can take a snapshot of their current contents.
 These snapshots are known as commits.